-One of the most identifying and unique elements of enchiladas (and much of traditional Mexican food) is the corn tortilla.
-Corn tortillas separate burritos from enchiladas.
-More importantly, they represent a long tradition of Mexican and South American foods that goes back thousands of years.
-In our last post, we made crockpot shredded beef.
-Today, we are going to make our own homemade corn tortillas for our enchiladas.
-Click here to go straight to the recipe.
+One of the most identifying and unique elements of enchiladas and tacos is the magnificent and delicious corn tortilla.
+That is what we are going to make today.
+Corn tortillas represent a long tradition of Mexican and South American foods that goes back thousands of years.

 Masa Harina and homemade corn tortillas